zachbutton/crystalize.js/README.md

 console.log(crystalizer.asCrystal()); // { total: 10 }
 ```

 We now not only have access to the final result of the reducer, via `asCrystal()`, but also to the shards we added before.
-This is useful, because it allows us to keep these for data auditing or reversing or stepping through event history (think undo/redo behavior), just to name a couple use-cases.
+This is useful, because it allows us to keep these for data auditing or stepping through event history (think undo/redo behavior), just to name a couple use-cases.

 You'll also notice that `.partialCrystal` has the initial state we started with.
 It's not always the initial state.
 It's not even just the previous state; You could call `.harden()` as many times as you want to, and it would still be `{ total: 0 }`.

+That might be a little bit confusing if we start from `.asCrystal()` and try to understand from there.
 Instead, let's look at it from a different perspective.
 Instead of looking at the result from `.asCrystal()` first, let's take a closer look at the partial crystal and partial shards and then work our way back to `.asCrystal()`.

 Based on configurable behavior, `.partialCrystal` contains all of the data (shards) that were collapsed into the crystal (therefore lost).